giantswarm/releases/announcements/2020-Week-32/kvm.md

 # :zap: This Week in KVM Releases (August 7, 2020):zap:

+**Optional Apps Releases**
+(Can be installed from App Catalogs)

+1. [NGINX IC v1.8.4](https://github.com/giantswarm/nginx-ingress-controller-app/blob/master/CHANGELOG.md#184---2020-08-06) fixes NetworkPolicy templating, to allow Pod ingress traffic (Prometheus scrape requests) on same port that the metrics/monitoring service advertises.
+(Note: NGINX is Optional and not Pre-Installed in AWS 10+ clusters)

 **Web Interface Releases**

 1. [Happa v0.10.36](https://github.com/giantswarm/happa/releases/tag/v0.10.35) makes cluster upgrades from within happa safer.
 It makes it no longer possible to trigger an upgrade for non-ready or already upgrading clusters.
 Additionally, the cluster release selection will no longer contain any empty rows.

 ---